 7. Winter Hat

 We’re not talking dad hats here.
 Instead look out for beanies which have been on trend for a while now.
-You can also go with the Kevin McCallister, Home Alone hat with the little ball on top.
+Alternatively, you can also go with the Kevin McCallister, Home Alone hat with the little ball on top.

 8. Ear Warmers

-If you’re like me and often have your hair styled and don’t want to messy it up, opt for a pair of ear warmers that provide warmth for your ears while wrapping around your head.
+If you’re like me and often have your hair styled and don’t want to messy it up, opt for a pair of ear warmers that provide warmth for your ears while wrapping around the back of your head.